Alex2Yang97/pocket-curator-template/README.md

 ## 🛠️ Getting Started: Build Your Own App

-You can easily clone and deploy your own version of Pocket Curator.
+You can easily clone and deploy your own version of Pocket Curator using this template.

 ### 1. Set up Supabase